rhel-labs/learn-katacoda/sql-server-crypto-policy/step4.md

 -----
 </pre>

+Change the owner of the key files to the mssql user and group `chown mssql:mssql /etc/ssl/private/mssql.key /etc/ssl/certs/mssql.pem`{{execute T1}}

 Verify the bit-length of the key to confirm that it is 4096 bit.

 `openssl x509 -in /etc/ssl/certs/mssql.pem -text | grep bit`{{execute T1}}